c-vandenberg/aizynthfinder-project/expansion-policies/seq2seq-expansion-policy/src/models/README.md

 Therefore, the **next model optimisation** aims to **vastly increase the size and diversity of the training data**.
 It is hoped that this will:
 1. **Increase Generalisability**:
-    * Expanding the training dataset's size and diversity should **enhance both models' ability to generalise to new, unseed data**, thereby **improving their performance when integrated into AiZynthFinder**.
+    * Expanding the training dataset's size and diversity should **enhance both models' ability to generalise to new, unseen data**, thereby **improving their performance when integrated into AiZynthFinder**.
 2. **Improve Sequence-Level Metrics**:
     * A larger and more diverse training dataset should **enable the models to capture the underlying patterns** that **represent the chemical relationships** between **product and reactant SMILES strings**.
     * This, in turn, should **improve sequence-level metrics** such as **BLEU score**, **average Levenshtein distance**, **exact match accruacy** and **average Tanimoto coefficient**.
 3. **Identify Diminishing Returns**:
-    * Reducing overfitting will help to confirm whether the **improvement in validation and testing metrics** achieved by training a more complex model **translate to better generalisation on new data**.
+    * Reducing overfitting will help to confirm whether the **improvement in validation and testing metrics** achieved by training a more complex model such as Model V28 **translate to better generalisation on new data**.
     * This will allow us to evaluate whether the **performance improvements are significant enough to justify the increased computational cost**.

 ## 5.6 Future Model Optimisations

-Given that Seq2Seq models have **largely been superseded by transformer architectures**, the primary future priority for this research project is to **incorporate the encoder, decoder and attention mechanism of this model** into a **transformer-based expansion policy**.
+Given that Seq2Seq models have **largely been superseded by transformer architectures**, the immediate future priority for this research project is to **incorporate the encoder, decoder and attention mechanism of this model** into a **transformer-based expansion policy**.

 However, there are some features to add that could improve the performance of **both the Seq2Seq model**, and the **future transformer model**.

 ### 5.6.1 Increased Training Dataset Size and Diversity
   * As previously stated, a larger and more diverse training dataset should **increase generalisability**, **improve evaluation metrics** and generally **enhance model performance** when integrated into AiZynthFinder.